netotz/netotz.github.io/content/posts/a-fvs.md

 In the PMP, as well as in the PCP, users are assigned to their closest open facility.
 Although their objective functions are evaluated differently, in both problems the centers have the same definition.
-Nonetheless, the definition of a center changes for the ANPCP, because users are assigned not to their closest open facility but their \alphath closest open facility, meaning that there are $\alpha - 1$ open facilities that are closer to any user $u$ than its center.
+Nonetheless, the definition of a center changes for the ANPCP, because users are assigned not to their closest open facility but their $\alpha$th closest open facility, meaning that there are $\alpha - 1$ open facilities that are closer to any user $u$ than its center.

-More formally, let $\phi_k(u)$ be the \kth closest open facility of any user $u$,
+More formally, let $\phi_k(u)$ be the $k$th closest open facility of any user $u$,

 $$
 \begin{equation}